 Pilgreen’s is one of the best places in town for vegan and vegetarian options, as well as gluten-free and raw vegan choices.
 Some of their menu options include Mediterranean poached eggs with hummus, waffle sandwiches, acai bowls, and matcha hotcakes.

-Pilgreen is also known for their freshly squeezed juices, smoothies and frappes.
+Pilgreen is also known for its freshly squeezed juices, smoothies, and frappes.

 Calle 59 #498, Centro // +52 999 924 4642